Tarik02/laravel-mixin/README.md

 ## Documentation

-You can generate documentation using the phpDocumentor.
+You can generate documentation using the Sami.
 Documentation for master branch is always available [here](https://Tarik02.github.io/laravel-mixin/).

 ## Usage example